Moralane

 Phase 1 of the NSC opened in 2000, delivering water from the Letsibogo Dam on the Motloutse River.
 A reinforced concrete break pressure tank (BPT1) and a pumping station (PS2.1) were installed at Moralane in this phase.

-The break pressure tank has capacity of 4500 m3 and the pumping station has a capacity of 1.51 m3 per second.
+The break pressure tank has the capacity of 4500 m3 and the pumping station has the capacity of 1.51 m3 per second.

 Phase 2 of the NSC is due to start delivering water from the Dikgatlhong Dam on the Shashe River in 2014.